 The most effortless training intensity.
 It should reflect that you want to train without conflicting with the recovery process from previous intensive training sessions.
 Correctly made recovery rides may provide a slight boost to your overall recovery.

 Power: 55-80% of threshold power.

-This is your main training intensity.
-Sometimes you are able to push it a little harder but you should always be able to maintain this intensity throughout the training session.
+Your primary training intensity.
+Sometimes you can push more power, but you should always maintain this intensity throughout the training session.